The Wild and Scenic Clavey River

 The Clavey River Canyon in California

 The Clavey River canyon remains largely undeveloped, except for occasional road crossings.
 A significant portion of the Clavey flows through the Stanislaus National Forest.
 Typical of a National Forest, the area has an extensive network of roads to support commercial logging and open access to remote backcounty for 4-wheel drive and ATVs.
-Its upper tributaries, Bell and Lily creeks provide trailheads into the Emigrant Wilderness.
+Its upper tributaries, Bell Creek and Lily Creek provide trailheads into the Emigrant Wilderness.
 But for much of its length, people who wish to explore the wild Clavey must do so without the benefit of trails or roads.
 After Spring run-off has peaked, the Clavey becomes easy to wade and the river can be crossed to reach further along its length.

 A wild rainbow trout caught and released in the Clavey River